PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Taking kids kayaking?
 These spots are perfect for young paddlers:

-1. Clopper Lake at Seneca Creek State Park - No motorboats, calm water
+1. Clopper Lake at Seneca Creek State Park - No motorboats, calm water, playground nearby

-3. Lake Elkhorn in Columbia - Super calm, short paddles possible
+3. Lake Elkhorn in Columbia - Super calm, short paddles possible, walking path around entire lake

-4. Tuckahoe Lake - Protected water, nature center nearby
+4. Tuckahoe Lake - Protected water, nature center nearby, educational programs

 Creating Your Maryland Kayaking Map